ioccc-src/winner/2018/mills/README.md

 that we now take for granted as part of the modern software landscape.
-In particular, the [home page of the late Dennis Ritchie] [18] contained a trove of useful information on the evolution of UNIX and C and is recommended for perusal by others who share my peculiar retrocomputing affectations.
+In particular, the [home page of the late Dennis Ritchie] [18] contained a trove of useful information on the evolution of UNIX and C and is recommended for perusal by others who share my peculiar retro computing passion.

 Finally, thanks to my spouse for putting up with the many hours I spent on this nonsense, and treating "I'm working on my IOCCC entry" as an acceptable answer